sean-c-johnston/react-book-appointments/README.md

 ### Building & Running

-Running `pnpm build` will package the project with Webpack, and the app can be viewed by opening `dist/index.html` in a browser.
+Running `pnpm build` will package the project with Webpack and output in the `dist/` directory.
+The app can be viewed by opening `dist/index.html` in a browser.

+Running `tsc` will compile the project using Typescript and output Javascript files into `ts-build/`.

 ### Testing